Location: Seoul, Korea

 Tank 5 / Permanent Exhibition & Visitor Center

-Project Lead: Yehre Suh / Office of Urban Terrains
+Project Lead: Yehre Suh / Urban Terrains Lab

 Project Collaborators: Peter Lee Studio